 5. Birds

 Birds may seem harmless compared to other attic pests, but their presence can still cause significant problems.
 Birds like pigeons, starlings, and sparrows often find their way into attics to build nests.
-Their droppings, like those of bats, can carry diseases such as histoplasmosis..
-Birds can also bring in mites and other parasites into your home.
+Their droppings, like those of bats, can carry diseases such as histoplasmosis.
+Birds can also introduce mites and other parasites into your home.

-After an infestation, cleaning your attic isn’t just about removing pests—it’s about protecting your home and health from long-term damage.
-Here’s why attic cleaning is crucial:
+After an infestation, cleaning your attic is crucial for protecting your home and health from long-term damage.

 One of the most immediate dangers following an infestation is the health risk posed by animal waste.
 Wildlife droppings and urine can harbor harmful pathogens.
 Cleaning the attic is essential to eliminate these biological hazards and restore a healthy indoor environment for your family.